 “Some lenders won’t talk to you unless you have three years worth of business tax returns, enough collateral, and an established business credit history,” says Crandall.

-To pursue and identify the right business loan for you, consider the following:
+To identify the right business loan for you, consider the following:

 - How much you want to borrow

-- Whether it will be secured or unsecured
+- Whether you want a secured or unsecured loan

 - Term length